...Let it Rain, Let it Rain, Let it Rain!

 I know I've been neglectful here, I haven't been able to check in on my friends and I do have some things I need to acknowledge

-Ms Train Wreck..keep singing for awhile longer Ok?
+(I'm getting there Ms Train Wreck..keep singing for awhile longer Ok?
 American Idol may discover you yet!) but I've been pretty bogged down.

 No!
 Silly!
 I didn't say BLOGGED down...I said BOGGED down!